 Subtle manipulation and outright abuse of elderly testators is sickening but does happen.
 It’s possible that the testator’s caretaker had too much influence in the will.
 Here’s a note of caution for you: tread carefully.

 If the court declares your claim invalid, you might be responsible for the other party’s legal fees.
 Research your case and decide if you’re willing to take that risk.
 You must prove that the testator would have acted differently without that influence.
 If the testator was dependent on the caretaker, your case may be easier to justify.

 The emotional stress of legal action is compounded when the issues are deeply personal and involve close family members.
 At Onyx Law Group, we choose to be a place of support for our clients while providing competent and passionate legal advocacy.
-Give us a call.
+Give us a call if you’re considering contesting a will in British Columbia.
 Our lawyers seek equitable solutions for you and we stand by you through the process.